To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Compatible with Amazon Alexa and Google Home

-- Cannot add emergency contacts
+- Option to add emergency contacts

 - Limited equipment reduces system’s capabilities

 - 2 monitoring stations that are interconnected, so if one goes down (e.g., due to a natural disaster), another is there as a backup

 - Customer service options: live chat, phone, FAQs